Bailment of Goods: Everything You Need to Know

 Bailment that benefits only the bailee could be an instance in which one person allows another to borrow something.
 Say, for example, you allow your friend to borrow your car for the day, and you're not expecting anything in return.
 You would be the bailor, and your friend would be the bailee.
 Because you're not expecting any sort of compensation for allowing your friend to use your car, only the bailee benefits from the bailment in this scenario.

 If you need help with bailment of goods, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies such as Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies such as Google, Menlo Ventures, and Airbnb.